Develop Azure Functions using Visual Studio

 Screenshot of attaching the debugger from Visual Studio.

-Visual Studio connects to your function app and enables remote debugging, if it's not already enabled.
+Visual Studio connects to your function app and enables remote debugging, if not already enabled.

 Note